steve4744/TNTRun/README.md

 ## Dependencies

 The following plugin dependencies are needed to compile the source code.
-With the exception of WorldEdit, all are optional to run TNTRun_reloaded on a Spigot server.
+All are optional to run TNTRun_reloaded on a Spigot server.
 Links to download each plugin are available on TNTRun_reloaded's Spigot page.

 The latest version of TNTRun_reloaded has been tested with the following versions of these plugins:

-    WorldEdit 7.1.0 (required)
-    Vault 1.7.2 (optional, required to use economy) HeadsPlus 6.10.2 (optional, allow players to buy and run around wearing different heads) mcMMO Classic 1.6.1 (optional, will allow players in same mcMMO party to PVP in arena) PlaceholderAPI 2.10.3 (optional, needed to use placeholders)
+    WorldEdit 7.1.0 (optional, internal commands setP1 and setP2 can be used to set arena bounds) Vault 1.7.2 (optional, required to use economy) HeadsPlus 6.10.8 (optional, allow players to buy and run around wearing different heads) mcMMO Classic 1.6.1 (optional, will allow players in same mcMMO party to PVP in arena) PlaceholderAPI 2.10.6 (optional, needed to use placeholders)

 Although not required to compile the plugin, the following plugins (or similar) are required to create Holographic Leaderboards for TNTRun_reloaded.

     HolographicDisplays 2.4.1 (optional, an example plugin needed to create holograms) HolographicExtension (optional, needed with HolographicDisplays to create holograms using placeholders.
 Also requires ProtolcolLib)

-FAWE is also supported, and can be used in place of the WorldEdit 7.1.0 dependency on 1.13+ servers.
+FAWE is also supported, and can be used in place of the WorldEdit 7.1.0 on 1.13+ servers.

 For legacy Minecraft 1.12.2 and below: